 Table 3.
-Results of Open Coding for Each of the Interviewees for School Evaluation Based on the Effective Components of Top Schools

-Interviewees' Code Interviewees' Responses Open Coding (Indicators) 1 The discussion on school evaluation is a very important issue that requires specific educational and upbringing prerequisites and conditions.
-Teachers and administrators need to be trained properly for timely and creative teaching and effective knowledge transfer, there must be a focus on purposefulness in the teaching process, and in addition to these, motivational discussions should also be considered with wisdom and perseverance.
-Creative teaching, wisdom, goal-directed teaching, and management of joy 2 When schools aim to control and manage education based on the evaluation of academic progress through circulars consistently and systematically, the attention, commitment, and duties of teachers foster a sense of equality and justice in the supportive sector, suggesting further growth and progress, especially if accompanied by appropriate financial performance to pave the way for improvement and active participation to achieve effective school evaluation.
-Academic progress, honesty, a sense of equality and justice, financial resources, management of commitment and responsibilities 3 One of the principles I believe in is that in the management and leadership dimension, there should be a good relationship between home and school, Management of schoo relations, policy of
+Results of Open Coding for Each of the Interviewees for School Evaluation Based on the Effective Components of Top Schools components of Top sensors Interviewees' Interviewees' Responses Open Coding Code (Indicators) 1 The discussion on school evaluation is a very important issue that requires specific Creative teaching, educational and upbringing prerequisites and conditions.
+Teachers and wisdom, goal-directed administrators need to be trained properly for timely and creative teaching and teaching, and effective knowledge transfer, there must be a focus on purposefulness in the management of joy teaching process, and in addition to these, motivational discussions should also be considered with wisdom and perseverance.
+2 When schools aim to control and manage education based on the evaluation of Academic progress, academic progress through circulars consistently and systematically, the attention, honesty, a sense of commitment, and duties of teachers foster a sense of equality and justice in the equality and justice, supportive sector, suggesting further growth and progress, especially if financial resources, accompanied by appropriate financial performance to pave the way for management of improvement and active participation to achieve effective school evaluation. commitment and responsibilities 3 One of the principles I believe in is that in the management and leadership Management of school dimension, there should be a good relationship between home and school, relations, policy of